 The first exhibition of its kind is currently taking place at The House of Fine Art (HOFA) in London where every artwork is available to purchase via some of the world's leading cryptocurrencies.

-Launched as part of Frieze 2018, Qvantum features the works of acclaimed artists from all over the globe including Joseph Klibansky, Zhuang Hong Yi, Richard Orlinski and Hunt Slonem as well as Britain's Bran Symondson.
+Launched as part of Frieze 2018, Qvantum, features the works of acclaimed artists from all over the globe including Joseph Klibansky, Zhuang Hong Yi, Richard Orlinski and Hunt Slonem as well as Britain's Bran Symondson.

 The unique joint venture with global cryptocurrency platform Uphold marks the first time that a collection of such high value has been made available on cryptocurrency and could shape the future of art collection.

-Looking specifically at Joseph Klibansky, implication and paradox are at the heart of his work.
+Looking specifically at Joseph Klibansky, implication and paradox is at the heart of his work.
 What can first appear joyous, utopian even, can descend into bleak melancholy; utopia and dystopia co-existing.
 Perception's significance in his recent work led to an engagement with phenomenology – the study of structures of consciousness as experienced from the first-person point of view.

 In his recent paintings, Klibansky juxtaposes architecture with slices of urban and natural landscapes, the majority of which he photographed during his travels.
 Birds, butterflies, nymphs and Impressionist-esque shimmers are mingled with images projected on large screens, street signs and twinkling cars.
 Although no medium can capture reality more effectively than a photograph, in order to tell the truth, Klibansky takes advantage of a lie.